Staff writer Kareem Baholzer lists his ten favorite films of 2019!

 This piece is part of a series called Jewels Under the Kitchen Sink.
-Here we try to bring films, that have been overlooked during their time or were (despite their distinctive and timely nature) somehow forgotten, back onto the radar.
+Here we try to bring films that have been overlooked during their time, or were (despite their distinctive and timely nature) somehow forgotten, back onto the radar.
 It’s an attempt at reaching into the dusty niches of time and fishing some true gems out of there.
-We hope to peak your interest towards some of these films, so they can be reintroduced into today’s film discussion.
+We hope to pique your interest towards some of these films, so they can be reintroduced into today’s film discussion.